beyond-sharepoint/sp-angular-webpack/README.md

 I also recommend VSCode as an editor, but feel free to use whatever editor suits your fancy.

+Optionally, your windows based dev box should be configured to the [Microsoft Guidelines for Node.js development](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules) however, this starter will work without these dependencies.
+It's only if you would like to use the automated deployment scripts (such as deploy-proxy-spo) where these become necessary -- if you're manually deploying your files, no need to install these, but definately suggest it if you're doing node development on windows.

 ##### Clone and Install Dependencies
 Next, you'll need to clone the sp-angular-webpack repository and install its dependencies.
 ``` bash